SigNoz/signoz.io/docs/tutorial/setting-up-tls-for-signoz.md

 ### Overview

-Setting up SSL/TLS certificates is essential to secure the traffic over the internet.
+Setting up SSL/TLS certificates is essential to secure traffic over the internet.
-In this guide, you will configure **HTTPS** for Kubernetes Ingress using [ingress-nginx][1] and [cert-manager][2] to secure SigNoz UI and SigNoz OpenTelemetry Collector endpoints.
+In this guide, you will configure **HTTPS** for Kubernetes Ingress using [ingress-Nginx][1] and [cert-manager][2] to secure SigNoz UI and SigNoz OpenTelemetry Collector endpoints.

 ### Prerequisites